 A number of new features were included in the plans for Hogmoor Inclosure:

 - Refuges will be provided across the site to provide a safe space for people who may feel anxious, lost or need to rest.

-- Games, puzzles and activities will be provided at suitable locations to stimulate engagement with the natural environment.
+- Games, puzzles and activities have been provided at suitable locations to stimulate engagement with the natural environment.